pysat/pysatMissions/docs/citing.rst

     year      = {2018}
   }

 To aid in scientific reproducibility, please include the version number in publications that use this code.
-This can be found by invoking `pysatMissionPlanning.__version__ `.
+This can be found by invoking `pysatMissions.__version__ `.